SAS powers response to COVID-19 by health organizations globally

 Life-threating pandemics create extraordinary challenges for governments, health care systems and supply chains.
-SAS works with health and government organisations across the globe to respond to COVID-19’s unique challenges by putting data to work and supporting analytics-based decisions.
+SAS works with health and government organizations across the globe to respond to COVID-19’s unique challenges by putting data to work and supporting analytics-based decisions.
 These challenges include:

 - Helping hospitals use predictive analytics to allocate critical, high-demand resources.

 - Collaborating with public health officials to build epidemiology models that forecast impacts on populations and infrastructure.